 Everyone, including happy people, experiences adversity.
 Instead of complaining about how things could or should have been, happy people think about what they’re grateful for.
 Then they find the best solution to the problem, deal with it, and move on.
 Pessimism is a powerful source of unhappiness.

 Related Articles: HOW TO REKINDLE A RELATIONSHIP: BEST GUIDE FOR OPTIMAL RESULTS

 #6.
 They get enough sleep.

 I’ve beaten this one to death over the years, but I can’t emphasize enough how important sleep is for improving your mood, focus, and self-control.
-When you sleep, your brain literally recharges, removing toxic proteins that accumulate as byproducts of normal neuronal activity during the day.
+When you sleep, your brain recharges, removing toxic proteins that accumulate as byproducts of normal neuronal activity during the day.
 This ensures that you awaken alert and focused.